 Academic Dep Reps are key figures in the Union's Academic Representation Network, a system of 400+ student volunteers that spans all of College.
 Academic Dep Reps manage the Academic Year Representatives in their department, and have close working relationships with high-level academic staff such as the Head of Department and the Director of Undergraduate Studies.
-The also work with Faculty Reps, the Deputy President (Education) and Dep Reps from other departments on College-wide issues.
+The also work with Faculty Reps, the Deputy President (Education) and Dep Reps from other departments on College-Wide issues.
 The role's main responsibilities include acting as the voice of students in staff-student committees, lobbying members of staff for changes to learning & teaching, and keeping an ear to the ground for any problems that students might be facing.
-Postgraduate Representatives will be elected in the Autumn Elections 2019 to enable Master's students to participate.